dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`FCST_LEAD_LIST` instead.

    FCST_LEAD_LIST
      Specify the values of the FSCT_LEAD column in the MET .stat file to use.
      Comma separated list format, e.g.: 00, 24, 48, 72, 96, 120
+     Groups of values can be looped over by setting FCST_LEAD_LIST<n> and adding FCST_LEAD_LIST to :term:`LOOP_LIST_ITEMS`.
+     See :ref:`stat_analysis_wrapper` Description for more information.

      | *Used by:*  StatAnalysis